portworx/px-docs/secrets/portworx-with-aws-kms.md

 ---

 ## Portworx with AWS KMS
+Portworx can integrate with AWS KMS to generate and use KMS Datakeys.
 This guide will get a Portworx cluster up which is connected to an AWS KMS endpoint.
-The Data Keys created in KMS will  be used to encrypt Portworx Volumes.
+The Data Keys created in KMS can be used to encrypt Portworx Volumes.

 ## Deploying Portworx